 Treatment With Antivirals

 Treating either confirmed or suspected cases of swine flu with antivirals can include the use of either Zanamivir (Relenza) or Oseltamivir (Tamiflu).
 Recommendations regarding the use of antivirals can change as information on their susceptibilities becomes available.

 Antiviral treatment for confirmed or suspected ill case of swine influenza virus infection may include either oseltamivir (Tamiflu) or zanamivir, with no preference given at this time.
 Recommendations for use of antivirals may change as data on antiviral susceptibilities become available.
 It is important to initiate the treatment as soon as possible after the onset of symptoms.
 Confirmed and suspected cases of SIV should be monitored for fever and respiratory symptoms for a period of seven days after their last known exposure to a person with a confirmed case of SIV infection.

-Dr. Christine Nevin-Woods, executive director of the Pueblo City-County Health Department, has presented a list of actions that people can take in order to stay healthy during during any outbreaks of swine flu.
+Dr. Christine Nevin-Woods, executive director of the Pueblo City-County Health Department, has presented a list of actions that people can take to stay healthy during any outbreaks of swine flu.
 These actions include:

 - Wash your hands often with soap and water, especially after you cough or sneeze.
 Alcohol-based hands cleaners are also effective.